 The best view of the city is definitely from the top of the Hallgrímskirkja church.
 It’s the largest church in the country and right in the city center.
 You’ll get a 360º view over all of Reykjavik from the top of the tower.
 It costs $15 for two tickets.

 Of course, my favorite part of Reykjavik was all the color!
 Iceland isn’t the sunniest destination, but the colorful homes really brought the city to life.
 There’s also tons of cool street art and plenty of fun shops to wander around for hours.

 How cool is this building?!

 Reykjavik is a great base if you don’t plan to drive the ring road around Iceland.
-There are plenty of tours offered that take you to the blue lagoon, the waterfalls, northern lights chasing, etc. directly from Reykjavik.
+There are plenty of day tours offered that take you to the blue lagoon, the waterfalls, northern lights chasing, etc. directly from Reykjavik.
 I’ll list some of the best ones below.